allengoh/Bank-tech-test-ruby/README.md

 ## Dependencies

-This projects uses `rspec` for testing.
+This project uses `rspec` for testing.

 Gemfile
 ```ruby